hazalturkmen/RADBERTurk/README.md

 Negative: 0
 Uncertain: 2

-Bert models and data will be shared...
+Bert models and data will be shared